cubexch/gitbook/implied-matching.md

 when doing so would result in a better price than matching against resting orders in the market where the order was placed.

 ## Terminology and Concept
-Consider a trade in the ETH/BTC market where the price of ETH/BTC is implied via ETH/USDC and BTC/USDC.
+Consider a trade in an ETH/BTC market where the price of ETH/BTC is implied via ETH/USDC and BTC/USDC.
 In this case:
 - ETH is the base asset
 - BTC is the quote asset
 - USDC is the implied-through asset
 - ETH/USDC is the source market for the base asset
 - BTC/USDC is the source market for the quote asset

+In this case, there are two sets of orders for the ETH/BTC pair:
+- The direct market, consisting of the order book for the ETH/BTC market.
+- The implied market, calculated from the orders on the source base and source quote markets.

-The term "implied match" describes such a match against orders in other markets, while the term "direct match" describes a match against orders on the book in the same market as the aggressing order.
+The term "implied match" describes such a match against the orders in the source markets, while the term "direct match" describes a match against orders on the book in the same market as the aggressing order.